Joy879/Citrone_part_2/js_basics/README.md

 ## Questions

 * What runs JavaScript outside the browser ?

+       Running JavaScript without/outside a browser means you are using node.js technology to execute your JavaScript code.
+       This type of usage of javascript typically refers to backend programming

 * Name 5 things Javascript can do.

 * When was ECMAScript first released ?